gis-ops/tutorials/osrm/OSRM_nodejs_bindings.md

 ```bash
 npm install
 ```
+> **Note**
+ > OSRM bindings binaries are currently only available for the last three LTS releases and the current release of nodejs, so make sure you're using a compatible version (e.g. by using [nvm](https://github.com/nvm-sh/nvm)).
+Alternatively, you can [build from source](https://github.com/Project-OSRM/osrm-backend#using-the-nodejs-bindings).

 If you check the contents of your folder you will notice a new folder named `node_modules`.
 In there you'll find both of these libraries including their dependencies.